amitjoy/dependency-graph-osgi/README.md

 #### Create Bundles List

 1. You need to have a file comprising the bundle symbolic names of the bundles whose dependencies will be plotted on the graph
 2. You can create a `bundles.txt` (or give it a name of your choice) with bundle symbolic names in separate lines.
 You can also use wildcards.
-For example, `com.google.*` will consider all the bundles whose symbolic names start with `com.google.`
+For example, `com.google.*` will consider all the bundles whose symbolic names start with `com.google.` Apart from it, you can also use negations.
+For example, `!org.apache*` would remove all the bundles from the Graph whose symbolic names start with `org.apache`

 ####